Zygmunt Krasiński Square: Area and layout

 The square covers an area of 12725 m2, or 12721 m2.
 The cadastral plot is assigned the addresses 71–72 Podwale Street.

 The square is enclosed by a low, openwork fence.
 The green space is tree-lined, with espaliers of primarily maple trees on the eastern and western sides.
 Relics of original plantings, including an oak and elm trees, remain in the northern and eastern sections.
 Ornamental plants are also present.
 Entrances to the green area are located at the southern corners and from the east, west, and north.
 The pathway layout forms a geometric composition with two central plazas and a perimeter path.
 A children's playground with a trellis is situated in the northern fenced area.
 The square's design ensures visual openness towards the Old Town Promenade and Partisans Hill.

 Adjacent to the square on Zygmunt Krasiński Street is a single-storey public toilet building with a footprint of 54 m2, located on the same plot as the square.
 At the south-eastern corner, a commercial kiosk with a footprint of 13 m2 is situated.

 Significance and protection

-Zygmunt Krasiński Square serves as a vital recreational green space within the densely built-up Przedmieście Oławskie district.
-It is recognised as a significant urban green space in the compact, central downtown zone.
+Zygmunt Krasiński Square is recognised as a significant urban green space in the compact, central downtown zone.

 The square lies within the Przedmieście Oławskie area, listed in the Registry of Cultural Property on 20 June 2005 under decision No. 538/A/05.
 The protected spatial layout, shaped from the 13th to 19th centuries, is the primary focus.

 The square itself is included in the municipal register of historic monuments under the title "Cemeteries: St. Bernardine, St. Christopher, Saviour, and St. Dorothy, now Zygmunt Krasiński Square", and is subject to corresponding protection.